EUROPEAN FORUM FOR EDUCATION AND RESEARCH OF MUSCULOSKELETAL RADIOLOGY

 The Diploma is endorsed by the European Society of Radiology (ESR).

-Examination 2024
+Examination 2025

-The first EDiMSK exam 2024 is planned during the ECR 2024, Vienna, Austria.
+The first EDiMSK exam 2025 is planned during the ECR 2024, Vienna, Austria.

-The application is closed.
+The application is open.

 Candidates

-The training of candidates has to be in line with previously established basic principles of radiology training as laid out in the ESR European Training Curriculum for Radiology
+The training of candidates has to be in line with previously established basic principles of radiology training as laid out in the ESR European Training Curriculum for Radiology.

 • Subspecialisation should take place after the designated time for radiology residency.
 In exceptional cases, partial Subspecialisation may already start within the years of differentiation (E.g. UK / NL).
 Radiology Residency should preferably last no less than five years.
 For candidates with less than five years of training only: Proof of experience as a supervised staff radiologist is required.